Elementary Education Admission and Degree Requirements:

 EPY 405 Introduction to Special Education

-Note: Science field experiences are an integral part of the professional semester; students are responsible for providing their own transportation to and from their assigned schools.
+Note: Field experiences are an integral part of the professional semester; students are responsible for providing their own transportation to and from their assigned schools.

-Before enrolling in the student teaching semester, teacher candidates may not have more than 13 semester hours of required professional education courses or 8 semester hours of an approved, academic major coursework remaining.
+Before enrolling in the student teaching semester, teacher candidates may not have more than 6 semester hours of an approved, academic major coursework remaining.

 Senior Year Professional Teaching Semester Courses